Michael L. Weinstein: Legal and political career

 Weinstein spent over three years working in the West Wing of the Reagan Administration as legal counsel in the White House.
 He began with an appointment to the Office of Management and Budget and was soon named the Committee Management Officer of the Iran-Contra affair in his capacity as Assistant General Counsel of The White House Office of Administration, Executive Office of the President of the United States.

-Weinstein served as the first general counsel to Texas billionaire and two-time Presidential candidate H. Ross Perot and Perot Systems Corporation and left in 2006 to work full-time on the Military Religious Freedom Foundation (MRFF), a nonprofit foundation he founded in March 2006.
+Weinstein served as the first general counsel for Texas billionaire and two-time Presidential candidate H. Ross Perot and Perot Systems Corporation.
+He left to work full-time at the Military Religious Freedom Foundation (MRFF), a nonprofit organization he founded in March 2006.
 This foundation was formed as a watchdog organization to protect religious freedom in the military in accordance with Department of Defense Directive 1300.17, "Accommodation of Religious Practices Within the Military Services".
 As of 2024 the MRFF reported that it represented just over 90,000 active duty U.S. marines, sailors, soldiers, airmen, cadets, midshipmen, national guard, reservists and veterans, about 95% of whom self-identify as practicing Christians.